Budget Travel Guide: Anawangin, Camara, Capones and Nagsasa

 The jump-off point to either Anawangin Cove or Nagsasa Cove is Barangay Pundaquit in San Antonio, Zambales.
 From Manila, catch a Victory Liner bus bound for Iba, Zambales, and get off at San Antonio Market.
 The bus fare is around P250.

 If you are from Mt.
 Pinatubo in Capas, Tarlac, you may ride a bus bound for Olongapo City, and from Olongapo City, catch a bus going to Iba, Zambales.
 If you cannot ride a bus going directly to Olongapo City, alternatively, you can also follow this route: From Capas, Tarlac, catch a bus going to Dau – Mabalacat, Pampanga Terminal (P45).
 Then, catch another bus bound for Olongapo City Terminal (P140).
 Lastly, take a bus from Olangapo City Terminal to San Antonio, Zambales (P58).

 Once you reach San Antonio Market, take a tricycle to go to Barangay Pundaquit.
-Fare is P30 per person.
-Boat rentals are offered going to Anawangin and Nagsasa Coves.
+The fare is P30 per person.

 Anawangin Cove boat rental only